How HR Technology Can Transform Your Business

-HR technology is any tool that improves the employee-employer relationship, makes people’s working lives better, or reduces admin and overhead for organisations.
+HR technology is any tool that improves the employee-employer relationship, makes people’s working lives better, reduces overheads for organisations … and that can ultimately transform your business!

 The right HR technology can free HR teams from many of their daily administrative tasks, allowing more time to focus on employee wellbeing, and help managers identify and retain top talent.

 74% of businesses surveyed by the HSRM Foundation say that they’ll be increasing their use of digital HR tools in 2022, thanks to the savings and productivity opportunities offered.

 HR technology can help streamline the way teams work in 4 key areas:

 - Recruitment of new talent